swisspost/vertx-rest-storage/README.md

 ```

 ## Storage types
-Currently, there are two storage types supported.
-File system storage and redis storage.
+Currently, there are thress storage types supported.
+File system storage, S3 File storage and redis storage.

 ### File System Storage
 The data is stored hierarchically on the file system.
 This is the default storage type when not overridden in the configuration.

+### S3 File storage
+The data is stored in a S3 instance.

 ### Redis Storage
 The data is stored in a redis database.